 In the Social Work Scotland response to the Scottish Parliament on the Social Care Inquiry in February this year, we put forward a strong position for sufficient funding to be made available to deliver models of care required to support population need, noting that increased budget constraints have led to tightening of eligibility criteria for social care support.
-Post-Covid, it will be crucial to model robustly what it will take to deliver national and local aspirations, and to manage expectations transparently.
+Post-Covid, it will be crucial to model robustly what it will take to deliver national and local aspirations and to manage expectations transparently.

-Taking a human rights approach to care, commissioning should focus on the range of activity necessary for active citizenship: “including reducing isolation, supporting people to make and maintain friendships, promoting vocational skills, supporting people to develop and enhance life skills, promoting physical and mental wellbeing, and mitigating health inequalities”.
+Taking a human rights approach to care, commissioning should focus on the range of activities necessary for active citizenship: “including reducing isolation, supporting people to make and maintain friendships, promoting vocational skills, supporting people to develop and enhance life skills, promoting physical and mental wellbeing, and mitigating health inequalities”.

 Personalisation and flexibility

-Personalisation is at the heart of good social work, and is the guiding principle of Self-directed Support (SDS) policy and legislation.
+Personalisation is at the heart of good social work and is the guiding principle of Self-directed Support (SDS) policy and legislation.
 Under SDS, people can choose from four options designed for maximum flexibility.

-During the pandemic, we saw a reduction in bureaucracy of assessment, care planning and budget allocation processes in some areas, which allowed for a more flexible and quicker response.
-Going forward, we would like to see a shift from traditional ‘care management’ approach in adult social work to more relationship-based practice with the supported people at the centre of decision making.
+During the pandemic, we saw a reduction in the bureaucracy of assessment, care planning and budget allocation processes in some areas, which allowed for more flexible and quicker response.
+Going forward, we would like to see a shift from the traditional ‘care management’ approach in adult social work to more relationship-based practice with the supported people at the centre of decision making.
 Systems and processes would need to flow from that guiding principle.

 Before the pandemic, we saw that many local policies and procedures were quite rigid around what could and could not be commissioned through a personal SDS budget.
 In some, but not all, local partnerships we have seen innovative flexible responses to need during the pandemic which are in line with both the letter and the spirit of SDS.
 In many cases, supported people have been allowed to use their personal budgets more creatively, for example, to employ family members, to purchase items of kit to enable physical activity at home, and to cover costs related to the pandemic.

 People with lived experience of social care who are members of the SDS Collective have stated in their call to action that they are happier with a more flexible approach.
-In some cases the alternatives that people have chosen have proved to be less costly than the traditional models of respite and day care that
+In some cases, the alternatives that people have chosen have proved to be less costly than the traditional models of respite and daycare that

 they had before.
 ARC Scotland have reported that some supported people would not be keen to return to these traditional models of care and support .